blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Wine Compatibility Layer.md

 But to run a compatibility layer, only the relevant parts of the operating system or runtime has to be re-implemented for the particular host operating system.
 If an official effort was made, this compatibility layer would simply be a native runtime.

 ### How does the confusion arise?
 However, we tend to refer to call software compatibility layers if they are a layer above the main operating system.
-For example, although WSL is native,
+For example, although WSL is native, we don't refer to it as a runtime, but as a compatibility layer.
+But when it comes to runtimes, we don't make such a distinction, although they too are in a layer above the operating system.

 So it seems fair to call Wine just a Windows runtime!